vgrankin/phalcon_jwt_restapi_demo/README.md

 You will still need to:
 - restructure urls according to best REST API practices
 - use HTTP methods (GET, POST, PUT, DELETE etc.) according to best REST API practices
-- send HTTP statuses according to best REST API practices
+- send HTTP statuses (when to send 200, 404 etc.) according to best REST API practices
 - implement token refresh
 - send or store jwt the appropriate way on client system
-- map responses of your API with appropriate HTTP statuses (for example when to send 200 or 500 etc.)
 - implement SSL (https) instead of http connection
 - reorganize code for your needs and implement new features
 * use docker and composer to install additional software required by your project